brayvid/AppliedComputation/README.md

 Run_PlotSurfM.m: Provide a matrix of values of a 2-variable function and run to plot the corresponding surface.

-Run_QuadDiag.m: Enter a quadratic function in N variables and run to find the substitution x = Ay that eliminates function's cross terms.
+Run_QuadDiag.m: Enter a quadratic function in N variables and run to find the substitution x = Ay that eliminates the function's cross terms.

 Run_QuadMin.m: Enter a quadratic function in N variables and run to find the extremal values of the function.